jsco2t/SimpleResponseFilter/README.md

 #### Step 2: Install the module into IIS.

-The simple option for this is just to add the module to IIS directly.
-Alternatively (discussed below) you can add the module to individual websites/webapplications using a `web.config` file.
+The simple option for this is just to add SimpleResponseFilter to IIS directly.
+Alternatively (discussed below) SimpleResponseFilter can be add to individual websites/webapplications using a `web.config` file.

 To add the module globally for all sites in IIS - run something similar to the following.
-You will need to replace the `publickeytoken` with a value that matches your assembly:
+The `publickeytoken` will need to have a value which matches the strong-named assembly which was installed:

 ```
 .\appcmd.exe add module /name:"SimpleResponseFilterModule" /type:"SimpleResponseFilter.FilterModule, SimpleResponseFilterModule, Version=1.0.0.0, Culture=neutral, PublicKeyToken=1234matchesyourassembly56789"
 ```

-The filter can be manually loaded into a specific web site by adjusting that sites web.config file.
+Alternatively the filter can be manually loaded into a specific web site by adjusting that sites web.config file.
-Add something similar to the example below under the `configuration` node.
-Note that `system.web` and `modules` may already exist in your web.config file.
+To do this, add something similar to the example below under the `configuration` node.
+Note that `system.web` and `modules` may already exist in a web.config file.
+As noted above the `PublicKeyToken` should have a value which matches the assembly that was installed into the GAC:

 ```
 <system.webServer>
   <modules>